Left 4 Dead 2: Related media

-Competitive community and tournaments

-On the PC, the original competitive modification named "Confogl", was created by community member ProdigySim.
-It is now a playable mutation included in the game.
-Confogl is a set of rules for competitive Left 4 Dead 2 versus which standardizes certain elements and changes the distribution of items and weapons.
-It tips the scales toward the infected.
-Tournaments have been held utilizing the Confogl modification, such as the CEVO tournament.

 Reception

+Critical reception

 Left 4 Dead 2 received "generally favorable reviews" across both platforms according to review aggregator website Metacritic.
-Game journalists praised the changes made with the new melee weapons and firearms, the new strategies introduced through the new special infected, and the details of the southern locale and individual campaigns compared with the campaigns of the first game.
+Game journalists praised the changes made with the new melee weapons and firearms, the new strategies introduced through the new special Infected, and the details of the southern locale and individual campaigns compared with the campaigns of the first game.
 Ars Technica praised the game's replayability and the attention put in every detail.
 Libération also praised the game, commenting that Valve was one of the last game studios making games geared toward hardcore PC gamers.
 IGN considered that the game improved on the first in every way, and that anyone who liked the concepts introduced by the first game should buy the second.
 Eurogamer also praised the game, and considered that it was "overflowing with personality".
 Left 4 Dead 2 received the Best Xbox 360 Game award at the 2009 Spike Video Game Awards.
-The game has been nominated for the "Outstanding Achievement in Gameplay Engineering", "Outstanding Achievement in Online Gameplay", and "Action Game of the Year" Interactive Achievement Awards (now known as the D.I.C.E.
-Awards) from the Academy of Interactive Arts & Sciences.
+During the 13th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), the game has been nominated for "Outstanding Achievement in Gameplay Engineering", "Outstanding Achievement in Online Gameplay", and "Action Game of the Year".
 In 2016, it won the "Better With Friends" Award in the first-ever Steam Awards.